 After all the previous steps have been accomplished, you will need to register the vehicle with the local police traffic office.
-The following documents need to presented to the traffic office:
+The following documents need to be presented to the traffic office:

 A foreign car with the NG license plate

 The final step in how to bring your own vehicles to Vietnam is obtaining a permanent license plate.
-A Vietnamese license plate will only be issued after registering with a police traffic office.
+A Vietnamese license plate will only be issued after registering with a police traffic officer.
 Foreign license plates may not be used in Vietnam.
 A temporary license plate will be issued once the application for a license plate has been submitted and expire within 20 days.
 If needed, the temporary license plate may be extended once for an additional 20 more days.

 A foreign car with the NN license plate